ggcarrots/django-carrots/source/python_quickstart.rst

     >>> print(x)
     Scarab

 The names are independent of each other.
-We have just assigned a new valu to ``x``, but the value assigned to ``y`` remains unchanged:
+We have just assigned a new value to ``x``, but the value assigned to ``y`` remains unchanged:

     >>> print(y)